jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 The Bitbucket Server integration plugin is the easiest way to connect [Jenkins](http://jenkins.io/) to [Bitbucket Server](https://www.atlassian.com/software/bitbucket/enterprise/data-center).
 With a few simple steps you can configure it to:
 - Automatically create webhooks in Bitbucket to trigger builds.
 - Allow Jenkins to clone/fetch from Bitbucket to run the builds.
-- Display detailed builds information in Bitbucket, such as test summaries and durations.
+- Display detailed build information in Bitbucket, such as test summaries and durations.
 - Link directly from Bitbucket to the logs for each build.

 The plugin streamlines the entire configuration process and removes the need for multiple plugins to achieve the same workflow.